Powercoder64/DDCN_SRM/README.md

 For the OAD dataset download the data from [here](https://drive.google.com/file/d/1gVPZqDGZcQPLoxkRabi6b4NN09tIpszL/view?usp=sharing) and download the model from [here](https://drive.google.com/file/d/1tHmqnFbKi3UpEvAZTsSo6An969xTWp99/view?usp=sharing).

-Please extract the .zip files and copy the downloaded *data* and *model* folders the the root folder of the source codes and fix the paths in *run_script_OAD.py* accordingly.
+Please extract the .zip files and copy the downloaded *data* and *model* folders to the the root folder of the source codes and fix the paths in *run_script_OAD.py* accordingly.

 We provide you the offline semantic reference attributes, *off_sem_ref_attr_OAD.npy*, and semantic reference scores, *sem_ref_scr_OAD.npy*.